surlabs/moodle-qtype_stack/doc/en/Authoring/Question_blocks/ASCII.md

 #### `markdown` filter

 The `markdown` filter processes the student's text as Markdown and renders mathematical content.
-The following rendering rules are applied to recognised token types:
+The following rendering rules are applied to recognized token types:

 - **`code_inline`**: A single backtick expression is treated as inline AsciiMath.
 If the content is identified as LaTeX then no processing takes place.
 Otherwise, the content is converted to LaTeX by `AMparseMath`.
 The result is always wrapped in `\(...\)`.